VoronDesign/VoronUsers/printer_mods/GadgetAngel/Cricut_Voron_Logos/README.md

 ---

-# For "Voron 2.4 Build with 1 Color and Without LOGO outline"
+# For "Voron 2.4 Build with 1 Color and Without LOGO outline" with a Silhouette Layer

 # Link to Cricut Design Space for "Voron 2.4 1_Color_Layer_WithOut_Logo_Outline_With_Silhouette":
 ## https://design.cricut.com/landing/project-detail/614501c2623cde00018a4fe6